Here are a few details for spectators at theTire Streets UK Drift Matsuri 2023

 Ford might not be the brand that you associate with drifting but they were out in force with a few Escorts and even an Escort van.

-The night session was purely for the entertainment of the crowd which loved every minute of it.
+night session was purely for the entertainment of the crowd which loved every

 That ended the track action for the day but the party was only just starting for many people around the track.
 The official party was in one of the pit garages with Mike Lewis smashing out the tunes until the early hours but groups of friends could be seen all over the paddock having their own parties.